-If you’ve been locked into the two-year new-phone-on-a-plan cycle, you may not be familiar with SIM-only phone plans.
+If you’ve been locked into the two-year, new phone-on-a-plan cycle, you may not be familiar with SIM-only phone plans.
 An alternative to signing a standard 12, 24 or 36-month phone contract, a SIM-only plan allows you to bring your own device to the provider and select a plan of your choice.
-There are plenty of telcos that offer SIM-only phone plans, which means these plans are quite competitive as providers fight it out to offer the best value for money to entice you over.
-Let’s take a look at SIM-only plans and how comparing SIM-only plans can help you save money on your phone bill.
+There are plenty of telcos that offer SIM-only phone plans, which is great because providers fight it out to offer the best value for money to entice you over.
+This page is all about helping you find the best SIM-only plan for your needs, starting with a quick comparison of standout deals on our database.

-A SIM-only phone plan provides call, text and data services, all through a small plastic SIM card that’s inserted into your device.
-SIM-only plans do not come with a new phone, but are great for those who already have a phone they want to keep or if you choose to buy your phone outright.
-If you want a new phone bundled with a plan, you’ll need to choose a phone on a plan, which is only available from a limited number of telcos.
+A SIM-only plan provides call, text and data services, all through a small plastic SIM card that’s inserted into your device.
+SIM-only plans do not come with a phone, but are great for those who already have a phone they want to keep, or choose to buy a new one outright instead of on contract.
+If you want a new phone bundled with a plan, you’ll need to choose a phone on a plan, which are only available from a limited number of telcos.